 By STEVEN SHARP on March 29, 2017, 1:40PM

-A half-acre property north of the USC Campus is being transformed into a luxury student housing complex by local developer Champion Real Estate Company.
+A half-acre property north of the USC Campus is being transformed into a luxury student housing complex by local developer Champion Real Estate Company to provide USC Student Housing.

 The Victory on 30th, located at the northwest corner of Vermont Avenue and 30th Street, will consist of a four-story building featuring 24 two-bedroom apartments and residential amenities.